bikramatmedium/rubyonrails/README.md

 ### Stretch goals attempted

 ### Instructions to run assignments locally
-We want to run the same setup which I have done, we can follow the setup document attached in the mail.
+If We want to run the same setup, we can just follow the setup document attached in the mail.
 ### What did you not include in your solution that you want us to know about?
 - I have included the EKF solution that was not mentioned in this task.
 - I have also provided one more architecture diagram that is not part of the task.